AztecProtocol/aztec-v1-specification/README.md

 ## Enacting confidential transfer instructions - defining the ABI encoding of proofOutputs

 There is substantial variation between the zero-knowledge proofs that AZTEC utilizes.
 Because of this, and the desire to create a simple interface to validate proofs, the interface for proof *inputs* is generic.
-An AZTEC proof accepts three parameters: `bytes proofData, address sender, uint256[6] commonReferenceString`.
+An AZTEC proof accepts three parameters: `bytes data, address sender, uint256[6] commonReferenceString`.
 The `commonReferenceString` is provided by ACE.
-The `proofData` variable contains the zero-knowledge proof in question, the `address sender` field is utilized to [eliminate front-running](#a-preventing-collisions-and-front-running).
-The ABI-encoding of `bytes proofData` is specific to a given validator smart contract.
+The `data` variable contains the zero-knowledge proof data in question, the `address sender` field is utilized to [eliminate front-running](#a-preventing-collisions-and-front-running).
+The ABI-encoding of `bytes data` is specific to a given validator smart contract.

 The **output** of a zero-knowledge proof is a list of instructions to be performed.
 It is important that these `proofOutput` variables conform to a common standard so that existing confidential assets can benefit from the addition of future proofs.